rickymoorhouse/track-school-guidance/guidance-for-schools-colleges-and-local-authorities-on-maintaining-educational-provision.md

         home (for example due to a lack of devices or quiet space to study)
     -   care leavers
+    -   children and young people in a family circumstance presenting challenges for them, such as drug and alcohol misuse, parental offending, adult mental health issues and domestic abuse
     -   others at the provider and local authority’s discretion including pupils and students who need to attend to receive support or manage risks to their mental health